gregory-ledenev/Vert.x-EasyRouting/README.md

 # EasyRouting for Vert.x

-EasyRouting is an experimental lightweight annotation-based HTTP routing library for Vert.x web applications.
-It simplifies route configuration by allowing developers to define routes using annotations and automatically handles parameter binding and response processing.
-While inspired by JAX-RS and SpringBoot's annotation-based routing patterns, it maintains a focused, lightweight implementation without attempting to replicate SpringBoot's entire feature set.
+EasyRouting is a lightweight, annotation-driven HTTP routing library designed to build Vert.x web applications.
+It simplifies web development by letting you define routes with Java annotations—no need to manage complex request or response objects.

-EasyRouting enables you to build web applications effortlessly, even without prior knowledge of Vert.x.
-To get started, you only need a basic understanding of HTTP and general knowledge of Java.
+Inspired by JAX-RS and Spring Boot’s routing style, EasyRouting provides a focused, minimal solution without the heaviness of a full framework.
+It’s ideal for developers who want to build web apps quickly using just basic Java and HTTP knowledge.

-You need to know a bit about HTTP and some basic Java.
-Although EasyRouting runs on Vert.x, you truly don’t have to care about the internals like request objects or response things.
-What do you actually do?
+Key Highlights:

-- Make your class extend Application
+- Define routes and configuration using simple annotations on your Java methods.
-- Write regular methods for your app’s logic, add simple annotations for HTTP verbs and paths
+- Automatic parameter binding and response handling.
-- Use Java objects for parameters and return values — no dealing with JSON
+- Use plain Java objects; no manual JSON serialization needed.
-- Optionally, mark method parameters to bind query/form stuff if you want
+- Minimal setup; start by extending the `Application` class and calling `start()`.
-- Add a main method that creates your applications and calls `start()`
+- Designed for easy learning with no need to learn Vert.x to get started.

+Get started in minutes and build clean, maintainable web apps with less boilerplate code.
 Here’s literally all it takes:

 ```java
 class HelloWorld extends Application {